-The Company recorded an income tax expense of \$8.7 million for the year ended December 31, 2021, compared to \$11.2 million for the year ended December 31, 2020.
-Income taxes in the current year are driven by improved financial performance offset by movements in the Brazilian real versus the US dollar.

-The effects of the Brazilian real caused a \$3.5 million non-cash deferred tax benefit in 2021.
-Movements in the Brazilian real exchange rate impact the valuation of the Company's net deferred tax positions related to our operations in Brazil.
+The Company recorded an income tax expense of \$84 million for the year ended December 31, 2022, compared to \$9 million for the year ended December 31, 2021.
+This variance was mainly driven by enhanced operating results in AMG Lithium at its Brazil operation coupled with movements in the Brazilian real.
+The effects of the Brazilian real caused a \$7 million benefit in 2022, compared to a \$4 million tax benefit in 2021.
+Fluctuations in the Brazilian real exchange rate impact the valuation of the Company's net deferred tax positions related to our operations in Brazil.

-The effective tax rate for 2021 was 39% based on a profit before income tax, as compared to the 36% effective tax rate for 2020 based on a loss before income tax.
+The effective tax rate for 2022 was 31% based on a profit before income tax, as compared to the 39% effective tax rate for 2021, based on pre-tax profits.

-NET PROFIT (LOSS)
+NET PROFIT

-The Company recorded a net profit attributable to shareholders of \$13.8 million in the year ended December 31, 2021, as compared to net loss attributable to shareholders of \$41.7 million in the year ended December 31, 2020.
-This variance was driven by the higher operating profit in the current period offset partially by higher selling, general and administrative costs and increased finance costs.
+The Company recorded a net profit attributable to shareholders of \$188 million in the year ended December 31, 2022, as compared to \$14 million in the year ended December 31, 2021.
+This variance was driven by the higher operating profit in the current period offset slightly by higher selling, general and administrative expenses.